 Sarah is currently a student at the University of Cincinnati and is majoring in Criminal Justice with a focus in mathematics.
 Her real passion is in teaching and she has enjoyed working at LPHCS for over 4 years.
 She is motivated by her students’ stories of struggle and success and is inspired every day to help build the confidence of each student that walks through the door.
 Her goals are to make students feel comfortable learning at the school and to show them that they are capable of passing the GED test.

 Patty is a Cincinnati native.
-She has been happily married for 34 years and has 2 children and 4 grandchildren.
+She has been happily married for more than 30 years and has 2 children and 4 grandchildren.
 Her passion has always been to work with and help young children.
 She earned her GED at Education Matters and received her Child Development Associates degree through Cincinnati State.
 She has been employed at Education Matters for 16 years.